olcf/SC20_HandsOn_with_Summit/challenges/Job_Step_Viewer/README.md

-# Job Step Viewer and Summit Tour
+# Job Step Viewer and Machine Room Tour

 When running programs on a workstation, most of the time you can simply execute `./a.out` and wait for the results.
 On most HPC clusters, you must use a "batch scheduler" to request one or more compute nodes to run on and a "job launcher" to execute your program on the compute node(s) you were allocated.
 You submit jobs on Summit with IBM's [`jsrun` job launcher](../jsrun_Job_Launcher).